Strix – Nano Goblin

 Installing the pigtail was straight forward.
 Just mark on the fuselage where you want the antenna and put a hole through the same size as the black shielding on the bottom of the SMA connector.
 Poke the pigtail through the hole and draw around the brass fixing plate so that you can cut a small recess for the plate to fit in.
 Once cut, and test fitted, glue the pigtail in place.
 Pay close attention to the orientation of the U.FL connector, see the close up image.
 With the pigtail forward towards the nose of the aircraft, I have my U.FL connector facing down.
 This is for 2 reasons:

 - It makes connecting the U.FL to the VTx slightly easier.

 - It orients the VTX the correct way around to still have access to the control button.

 Attaching the VTx to the U.FL is one of the last things I did.
 It was easier to connect the cables externally and use the dipole for testing.
-With regards to connecting, the TX200 has a plug for 5V in and ground and a plug for Cam in, 5V out, and ground.
-I cut the 5V out and ground wires on the cam plug close to the VTx and made sure the would not touch anything (hot glue does the trick).
-I then took the camera in wire and attached that to the VTx port on the Matek F405, the 5V in and ground went the 5V and G of the Matek F405, between the VTx and Cam pads.
+With regards to connecting; the TX200 has a plug for 5V in and ground and a plug for Cam in, 5V out, and ground.
+I cut the 5V out and ground wires on the cam plug close to the VTx.
+Make sure they don’t touch anything (hot glue does the trick).
+I then took the camera in wire and attached that to the VTx port on the Matek F405.
+The 5V in and ground went the 5V and G of the Matek F405, between the VTx and Cam pads.

 RunCam Micro Eagle FPV Camera